Year round living in Maresme's vibrant capital

 For some of the best deals and local items, keep an eye out for upcoming Mataró markets.
 The Plaça de Cuba Market has flowers and vegetables for great prices from Tuesday to Saturday in the morning, through to the afternoon.
 Additionally, on Saturdays, there are smaller markets throughout the city, making it the perfect day to do some authentic Mataró shopping.

 As soon as you exit the train station you will spot the blue waters of the Mediterranean, as well as a small port.
 Only a few minutes walk and you will arrive at Mataró’s most popular beach Platja del Varador.
-This beach is very family-friendly, with volleyball and football nets set up.
+This beach is very lively and family-friendly, with volleyball and football nets set up.
 There is always a chiringuito in sight to enjoy the day with a cocktail and tapita in hand and feet in the sand.

 The next closest beach to the city centre is the Platja de Sant Simó.
 This is the quieter option and makes for a more relaxing beach experience.
 Just above the beach, there is a small naturalist area if you want to take a break in the shade.

 While in Mataró head to Mataró Park for endless shops such as Pull & Bear, JD Sports, Zara, Mango, Guess, as well as a big Al campo supermarket and a large restaurant area and cinema.
 If you want something more active there are many escape rooms in town.
 There is Prisma, Katharsis, and Effugium.
 If you are lucky enough to be in Mataró at the end of July make sure to experience their Festa Major.
 The largest festival in Mataró, Les Santes is celebrated every year during July.
 There are comedy shows, live music, and fireworks.